RaduMarcel/EspressoViews/README.md

 # EspressoViews

-- EspressoViews is a standalone Java tool for reporting and analysis of data stored on relational databases (RDBMS).
+- EspressoViews is a standalone Java tool for reporting and analysis of data stored on relational databases (Oracle and MySQL).

 - EspressoViews merges the results of many SQL statements and displays them in a data tree, which can be expanded and collapsed by the user.